 - Comments unrelated to the topic at hand

 And in case you might be asking yourself, here’s how to optimize WordPress comments.

 Google advises website owners to respect the copyrights of others and refrain from posting any content without permission.

 Google will respond to copyright-removal requests, which can result in a website being demoted if it has received a significant number of valid legal removal requests.

-In order to avoid being penalized make sure that you are not infringing on someone else’s intellectual property rights.
+To avoid being penalized make sure that you are not infringing on someone else’s intellectual property rights.

-Here’s Google Removal Dashboard, in case you need to report someone stealing your content.
+And here’s Google Removal Dashboard, in case you need to report someone stealing your content.

 Online Harassment Removals

 Google advises website owners to take steps to ensure that their sites are not used for online harassment.

 Google will respond to requests for the removal of content that incites violence, promotes hate speech, and/or harasses individuals or groups.